Javiiez/Home-Assistant/README.md

    - Wait for the confirmation message indicating successful connection.

 3. **Access Home Assistant:**
-   - Find the IP address displayed on the Raspberry Pi, under the Home Assisant logo.
+   - Find the URL address displayed on the Raspberry Pi, under the Home Assisant logo.
    - On another computer connected to the same network as the Raspberry Pi, open a web browser.
-   - Type the IP address provided by the Raspberry Pi into the web browser's address bar.
+   - Type the URL address provided by the Raspberry Pi into the web browser's address bar.
    - Follow the on-screen instructions to pair up and create a user account for Home Assistant.

 4. **Extras**